 Free download at: www.smashwords.com/books/view/120942

-As payment for your free download, please click the Transact Socially button at the bottom of the sidebar on my home page.
-This automatically posts a Facebook and Twitter message about 21st Century Revolution to all your friends/followers.
+[If any of you feel at all guilty about downloading a 326 page ebook without paying for it, you are free to mitigate that guilt by 1) reading the book 2) reviewing the Kindle edition on the Amazon website and/or 3) hitting the Transact Socially button at the bottom of the sidebar on the right.
+This automatically posts a Facebook and Twitter message about 21st Century Revolution to all your friends/followers].

-21st Century Revolution also devotes a lot of attention to civic engagement and reclaiming the commons, in my view the most important areas of focus for working class activists.
+Throughout the book, I strongly emphasize civic engagement and reclaiming the commons – which I feel are the two most important areas of focus for working class activists.
 Engaging with neighbors and other community members comes more naturally to low income and disenfranchised groups (remember, we grew up playing in the street while our middle class peers were at piano, violin, and dancing lessons).
 At the same time we have a strong instinctive understanding of class privilege, the flip side of reclaiming the commons.
-From childhood, we are very much aware that the people with the money control the world.
+From childhood, we are very much aware that people with all the money control the world.

 This is the main reason the young looters in London went for the wide screen TVs, rather than for food.
 From a class perspective, this is called “leveling,” not greed.